 Number 5 – Your water heater is more than 5 years old.
 You can check the label on the side of your water heater to discover its age.
 Sometimes, the water heater’s age is hidden in an alphanumeric code.
 Check the water heater manufacturer’s website for instructions on reading the serial number.

-Number 7 – Your hot water starts emitting a “rotten egg” odor.
+Number 7 – Your hot water emits a “rotten egg” odor.
 This unpleasant odor is caused by high levels of sulfur bacteria (Hydrogen Sulfide).
 The smell is often accompanied by brown or black (dark) water.

 Number 8 – Water is colder or not as hot as usual.
 The cause can be a failing heating element (in electric water heaters), broken down parts, or excessive sediment at the bottom of your unit.
-The sediment settles down near the burner (on a gas model) and the burner’s heat simply won’t reach the water.
+The sediment settles down near the burner (on a gas model), and the burner won’t heat the water as quickly or struggles to do so.

-Number 9 – When your sacrificial anode rod is nearing the end of its life, corrosion can begin to occur in your water heater tank.
-If you notice rusty-looking water, a corroding water heater unit can be the cause.
+Number 9 – When your sacrificial anode rod is nearing the end of its life, corrosion can begin to occur in your tank.
+If you notice rusty-looking water, corrosion could be the cause.
 Contact a plumber immediately before cracks and leaks start to develop.

-Number 10 – One obvious sign of a problem with your water heater is simple – – you see a leak or cracks/corrosion.
-This can show up as a rusted pan, rust spots on the floor or signs of brown or rust colored runs and stains near the heater.
+Number 10 – One obvious sign of a problem with your water heater is simple – you see a leak, cracks, and corrosion.
+This can show up as a rusted pan, rust spots on the floor, or signs of brown or rust-colored runs and stains near the heater.